MicrosoftDocs/ai-builder/ai-builder-docs/prediction-overview.md

 ms.reviewer: v-dehaas
 ---

-# Overview of prediction model
+# Overview of the prediction model

 AI Builder prediction models analyze yes/no patterns in your data.
 AI Builder learns to associate historical patterns with outcomes.
 Based on past results, the prediction model detects learned patterns in new data to predict future outcomes.